How do you assign cabins?

 This camp must comply with regulations of the Massachusetts Department of Public Health and be licensed by the local board of health.

-Parents and guardians may request copies of background check, health care and discipline policies as well as procedures for filing grievances.
+Parents and guardians may request copies of background checks, health care, and discipline policies as well as procedures for filing grievances.